Sharangshaa/Pelagicatchview_Kochi/README.md

 The underlying real data were collected during fieldwork at WCS–India, and are currently being analyzed for a manuscript on the socio-economic and ecological characteristics of pelagic shark fisheries in India.

-👤 Author
+ **Author**

 Sharang Shaa
-Fisheries Scientist | Marine Ecologist | Data analyst 🎓 M.Sc. in Ecology & Environmental Sciences
+Fisheries Scientist | Marine Ecologist | Data analyst M.Sc. in Ecology & Environmental Sciences
-🦈 Research focus: Sustainable fisheries, shark ecology, data visualization 📧 Contact: [sharangshaa@gmail.com]
+ Research focus: Sustainable fisheries, shark ecology, data visualization
+ Contact: [sharangshaa@gmail.com]
-🌐 GitHub: github.com/Sharangshaa
+GitHub: github.com/Sharangshaa